-Condition 3 of consent 6176-1 requires the consent holder to also record the amount of material injected, including the injection pressure and rate.
+Condition 3 of consent 6176-1 requires the consent holder to also record the amount of material injected.
 This data is provided to the Council by SENZL and is summarized in Table 4 below.

-Table 4Monthly summary of deep well injection under consent 6176-1 for July 2012 - June 2013
+Table 4 Monthly summary of deep well injection under consent 6176-1 for July 2013 - June 2014